 If partly saturated air is cooled without changing its pressure or amount of water vapour, a point is reached when it becomes saturated.
 The moisture will be given up as dew or ice crystals.
 This temperature is the Dew Point.
-Condensation will form on a bottle of cold beer, if the air in the vicinity of the bottle is cooled below its dew point.
+This is why condensation will form on a bottle of cold beer, as the air in the vicinity of the bottle is cooled below its dew point.
 Meteorological reports usually quote the temperature and dew point as well as the station pressure.
 Moisture content and relative humidity can be calculated from these figures.

 The Psychrometer is the name of a device containing both a wet and dry bulb thermometer.
 This can be a fixed device for meteorology or a handheld sling psychrometer that is often used in air conditioning applications.